Claiming for a child dependant

 Children aged 18 and over

-If your child is 18 years of age or over, you can continue to get an Increase for a Qualified Child (IQC) for three months after he or she leaves second level education or finishes the Leaving Certificate (provided that they are not getting a social welfare payment in their own right).
-Note that an IQC can continue to be paid if your child starts work immediately after finishing school.
+If your child is 18 or over, you can continue getting an IQC for 3 months after they leave second level education, or finish the Leaving Certificate (if they are not getting a social welfare payment in their own right).
+You can still get an IQC if your child starts work immediately after finishing school.

 You do not get an Increase for a Qualified Child with the following payments: